-1. We had a higher percentage of suspensions in 2018 compared to 2017 due to the increase in behaviors that we saw.
-Students are now being supported with Social Emotional Learning Curriculum so we are expecting to see a drop in the number of suspensions for this year.
+1. We have maintained with our suspension rate from 2018 to 2019.
+Students are now being supported with Social Emotional Learning Curriculum and are in a distance learning format for the beginning of the 20-21 school year, so we are expecting to see a drop in the number of suspensions for this year.